Cimpress-MCP/Platform-Authorizer/README.md

 - Platform Authorizer must be configured as the 'TOKEN' flavor of authorizer.
 (This is the default.)
   - The identity validation expression should be `/^Bearer [-0-9a-zA-Z\._]*$/`.
 This allows a request with a malformed `Authorization` header to be failed without invoking even the authorizer.
-  - The TTL on the authorization should be set reasonably.
-3600 is a reasonable value, for example.
+  - The TTL on the authorization should be set to 0.
+Authentication caching is not yet supported.
 - A 401 `UNAUTHORIZED` Gateway Response is recommended, so that response headers can be set correctly.

 None of these requirements are particularly complicated, and can be configured via CloudFormation or Serverless templates.